robertbrodrecht/launchpad/_codex/basic-template.md

 Launchpad embraces WordPress's file layout that has been espoused since the twentyeleven theme was released: master page files with includes to specific content files.
 Therefore, the [template hierarchy](http://codex.wordpress.org/Template_Hierarchy) is preserved.

-Launchpad ships with an index.php file that attempts to use "content-post_type.php" where "post_type" is the post type "code" sent as the first parameter to <code>register_post_type</code> (e.g. post or page for WordPress's built-in post types).
-By default this is handled through Launchpad's caching system.
+Launchpad ships with an index.php file that attempts to find the best possible content file.
+By default, this will be content-posttype.php and will be overridden when more specific templates are found.
+The hierarchy is something like this:

+- Single Objects
+  - content-slug.php
+  - content-page-slug.php
+  - content-posttype-postformat.php
+  - content-postformat.php
+  - content-single-posttype.php
+  - content-single.php
+- Taxonomy Pages
+  - content-taxid-termslug.php
+  - content-taxid.php
+  - content-archive-posttype.php
+  - content-archive.php
+  - content-posttype.php
+- Archive Pages
+  - content-archive.php
+  - content-posttype.php
+- Search
+  - content-search.php

+The inclusion of template files in index.php is handled through Launchpad's caching system.
 If you are working on a page that includes randomly generated content or content pulled from a third-party that requires different caching than the caching used for the page, you should break you template into chunks.
 For example:

 ```php
 get_header();